 Store the fentanyl patches at room temperature and away from excess heat and moisture (not in the bathroom).

-Throw away any patches that are used, outdated, or no longer needed by carefully removing the adhesive backing, folding the sticky sides of each patch together so that it sticks to itself, and flushing the patches down the toilet.
+You must immediately dispose of any used or unused patches that are outdated or no longer needed through a medicine take-back program.
+If you do not have a take-back program nearby or one that you can access promptly, then throw away any patches by first carefully removing the adhesive backing, folding the sticky sides of each patch together so that it sticks to itself, and then flushing the folded patches down the toilet.
 Dispose of the pouches and protective liners in the trash.
 Wash your hands well with water after throwing away fentanyl patches.
 Do not put unneeded or used fentanyl patches in a garbage can.

 It is important to keep all medication out of sight and reach of children as many containers (such as weekly pill minders and those for eye drops, creams, patches, and inhalers) are not child-resistant and young children can open them easily.
 To protect young children from poisoning, always lock safety caps and immediately place the medication in a safe location – one that is up and away and out of their sight and reach.
 Web Site